mridubhatnagar/blogs-backup/clwnptnw000030alj3h8ney6i.md

 Sharing from experience that those 60 minutes on the mat.
 I found it to be peace amidst chaos.
 You focus on your breath, you are mindful about every action.
 Another observation was any day when mind had racing thoughts on the mat.
 I failed at doing even the simplest of asanas.
 This observation was strong enough to make me stay.

-In one of the yoga workshops I recently attend.
+In one of the yoga workshops I recently attended.
 They had beautifully summarized **what is yoga?**

 *"Yoga is detachment from your attachment to suffering".*